Forensic Scientist

 What questions does the CSI need to ask the police officers who attended the crime scene first?

-Asked by Nansi Vladimirova (Undergrad Forensics) over 4 years ago
+Asked by Nansi Vladimirova (Undergrad Forensics) about 5 years ago

 Usually they’ll tell me the basics, what seems to have happened—there’s a body in the bedroom, this car hit that car, the homeowners came home to a broken front window and are missing jewelry from one bedroom but nothing else.
 Usually it’s everything they know, in general, but mostly what’s relevant to me.
 I don’t need to know the whereabouts and timeline for every suspect, but I need to know when the victim was seen last, when the neighbor heard shots, that the gun was removed from the scene for security (which we frown on, but if it’s necessary then it’s necessary), that the one bedroom door is closed because there’s a large dog in there so don’t open it.
 If there’s anything else I want to know I’ll ask, but usually then they leave me alone to do my thing.
 Hope that helps!